Ryōgoku Kokugikan: Gallery

 The location of the dohyō of the former Kokugikan (2021).

-The second Ryōgoku Kokugikan
+Second Ryōgoku Kokugikan

 The second Ryōgoku Kokugikan opened as the aging Kuramae Kokugikan became less practical due to modernization problems.
 Therefore, the Japan Sumo Association sought to purchase a new location to build a new arena.

 History

 Considering a move to the location of a defunct freight rail yard next to Ryōgoku Station, the Japan Sumo Association began to hold consultations with the Japanese National Railways (JNR) in June 1977.
 Faced with large deficits at the time, JNR was receptive to the idea of selling the property, aided by its belief that if the new Kokugikan was built next to the station, the number of passengers served would increase.
 As the land in Kuramae was selected as a candidate site for the construction of a sewage treatment plant in Tokyo, the association acquired the means to purchase the land located in Ryōgoku.
 The move to Ryōgoku was decided in 1980, and in March 1982, a land purchase contract was concluded between JNR and the Sumo Association.
 The cost of purchasing the land in Ryōgoku was 9.4 billion yen, while the Sumo Association was able to sell its Kuramae property to the Tokyo Metropolitan Government for 14.3 billion yen.
 A total of 15 billion yen was procured for the construction of the new arena, comprising the 4.9 billion yen profit from the real estate transactions, 9.6 billion yen the Sumo Association had set aside in reserves, and a 500 million yen subsidy from the Ministry of Education.
 As the project to build a new arena progressed, the overall picture of a Kokugikan which made full use of modern technology was solidified.
 The construction faced heavy challenges in terms of cost and construction period as the Sumo Association requested that the construction be shortened by half a year, in place of the two years initially planned, and completed by January 1985.

 On September 20, 1982, plans for the new Kokugikan were announced during a press conference.
 The new arena would be made of three floors above ground and two underground.
 The total floor area is 35,700 m^{2} and the seating capacity is 11,098.
 The ring and the square seats on the first floor are movable and can be stored for multi-purpose use, so that they can be used effectively outside the 45 days of the annual sumo competition.

 A ground breaking ceremony was held on April 27, 1983.
 Both yokozuna Kitanoumi and yokozuna Chiyonofuji performed a yokozuna dohyō-iri as part of the Shinto ceremony.
 On January 9, 1985, the inauguration ceremony and unveiling party were held with 2,300 people in attendance.
 Following a solemn ritual, both yokozuna performed a yokozuna dohyō-iri, ōzeki Wakashimazu and Asashio performed a Shinto sumo ritual (called shinji-zumō (神事相撲)) and yokozuna Chiyonofuji and Kitanoumi performed a very rare ceremony.